top of page

 By Maggie Smith

-Set in 1890s America, The Handkerchief Play tells the story of two families in the process of becoming one.
+Set in 1890s America, The Courtship of Winifred Edwards tells the story of two families in the process of becoming one.
 When Winifred leaves her handkerchief at a dinner party, Anthony Tailor becomes convinced she did so as a means of gaining his attention.
 He enlists his cousin, Georgia, to help him return the handkerchief and scout out Winifred's feelings for him.

 But it's never that simple, is it?

-The Handkerchief Play explores the customs of America's Victorian Era, especially focusing on the rules surrounding courtship for younger couples.
+The Courtship of Winifred Edwards explores the customs of America's Victorian Era, especially focusing on the rules surrounding courtship for younger couples.
 This play also has a specific interest in social differences between generations, particularly in the ever-changing idea of what is "proper" and "improper."
 Most importantly, this play was written to explore themes of queer relationships in period pieces.
 As a queer writer, I'm tired of all historical representation I see of myself have sad endings.
 This play was made to fix that.

 So, yes.
 This play has a happy ending.